Skip to main content

 • Explicitly ask for an implementation plan, causing the model to break up the problem into a structured series of small steps, which I sanity check (read) and adjust.

 • Ask the model to implement the plan (if it is complex, perhaps one phase at a time).
-You need to read the output as sometimes the model will get a bit lazy and take shortcuts, or notice an issue but declare it "too minor" to warrant fixing.

-• Explicitly ask the model to review the changes and evaluate if it is a robust solution (repeat if necessary).
+• Critical: Explicitly ask the model to review the changes and evaluate if it is a robust solution (repeat if necessary).

 This process works well for two reasons.
 Firstly, it breaks up the work into small, carefully scoped chunks that fit within the model's context window, keeping it focussed.
 Secondly, the review aspects (the manual check, and instruction to critically review the work) removes a lot of bugs, so you maintain a solid foundation to work from.
 Most of the time Opus will find a few bugs in its implementation, if you ask it to check, and it may take two or three rounds before it stops finding problems.